vitotai/BrewPiLessGx/README.md

 Most functionalities of BrewPiLess are supported, but due to limitation of the hardware not all of them are available.

+# Custom Hardware
+There are so many difference hardware configurations that I can make it to support all of them.
+Even with the same driver IC, there might be different configurations.
+Without verification with the real devices, I won't declare that it is supported.
+The adpation is not diffucult if you can find the drivers for your hardware.

+`/src/driver` has all the files to support custom hardware.

+### Preparing
+Find out the pin usages/connections of your hardware.
+Give your platform a name.
+You will need a macro to seperate your definition from others.

+### /src/driver/pindef.h
+The pin definition is isolated from legacy `brewpi/Config.h`.
+Usually, at least two PINs are needed to make BrewPiLessGx work as a temperature controller: `oneWirePin` for temperature sensors and `actuatorPin1` for cooling or heating control.
+If there are more free PINs available, up to `actuatorPin6` can be defined.
+Don't define PINs that is not available/free.

+`PressureAdcPin` is for pressure trasductor, only PINs supports ADC(Analog to Digial Conversion) can be used.
+Add `-DSupportPressureTransducer=false` in `platformio.ini` if you don't use it.

+### /src/driver/lv_drv_conf.h
+This file defines screen Width and Height as well as the draw buffer size.
+Usually, only width and height will be changed.
+We are running out of memory, so don't oversize the buffer.

+### /src/driver/driver_if.h
+This file defines all functions needed for LVGL.
+The porting/adaption is to implement those functions.

+### Adapton of the driver, with LovyanGFX
+LovyanGFX has a good collection of TFT and touch panel drivers.
+You might find your platform is supported.
+Change the include path to your platform.

+If you don't have the luck, you might still be able to adpat LGFX to support your platform.
+Check LovyanGFX on github for more information.
+The platform 'ESP32_2432S032C_lgfx' is an example for reference.

+### Adapton of the driver, with ArduinoGFX
+ArduinoGFX supports many TFT drivers.
+Hoever, it doesn't include touch panel drivers.
+Check 'ESP32_2432S032C' for reference.

 # Difference between BrewPiLess